 - Fully customizable borderless printing would be nice

-- At some point we'd like to see Epson printers in this line without the black ink swap and ensuing ink loss
+- At some point, we'd like to see Epson printers in this line without the black ink swap and ensuing ink loss

 Epson P800 Compatibility with Red River Paper Products

 Red River Paper offers over 25 premium inkjet papers for use with the Epson P800.
-We make prints on each paper to verify print quality and offer custom profiles for more consistent and accurate results.
+We make prints on each paper to verify the print quality and offer custom profiles for more consistent and accurate results.
 See Our Recommended Photo Paper for the Epson P800.